-Patrol officers will routinely pay special attention to specific locations and crime trends in their respective districts.
+Patrol officers will routinely pay special attention to specific locations and district crime trends.
 These are simple checks and increased patrols requested by community leaders or residents.
 They typically do not require a formal police report to be filed but are important in deterring crime and focusing on problem areas and trends.
-Special attention areas are often assigned during roll call to individual officers or groups of officers to focus on during their shift.
+Special attention areas are often assigned during roll call to individual officers or groups of officers to focus on during their shifts.